Dunedin councillors defend Mayor Dave Cull's 'deaf or stupid' comment, saying he was provoked

 The council wanted public participation, and "grizzles" were part of the process, but respectful behaviour was needed on both sides.

-Councillor Christine Garey said there had been "extreme provocation" by Debenham, putting Cull in a "totally impossible position".
+Councillor Christine Garey said "extreme provocation" by Debenham put Cull in a "totally impossible position".

-Cull was right to apologise, but "it's just not OK for members of the public to come into that situation and have a crack", Garey said.
+Cull was right to apologise, but "it's just not okay for members of the public to come into that situation and have a crack", Garey said.

 Councillor Doug Hall agreed, saying Debenham was "totally out of order".